Meat Loaf: Acting

 In addition to his role in 1975 for Rocky Horror Picture Show, Meat Loaf also had a career as an actor in television and film.
-He played a small role as a doorman/bouncer in Wayne's World in 1992.
+1992 he was a main character in Leap Of Faith where he played as the band director/bus driver/piano player, He also played a small role as a doorman/bouncer in Wayne's World.
 He appeared as the Spice Girls' bus driver in the 1997 movie Spice World and as Red in the 1998 thriller/drama film Black Dog alongside Patrick Swayze and Randy Travis.
 In David Fincher's 1999 film Fight Club he played Robert Paulsen, a man who joins a men's self-help group.
 He also reportedly assisted director David Fincher with the editing of the film.

 In 2000, he played a character in the sixth-season episode "Gettysburg" of The Outer Limits.
-Meat Loaf appears (uncredited) as Jack Black's father in the 2006 film Tenacious D in The Pick of Destiny, providing vocals on the film's opening song "Kickapoo".
+Meat Loaf appears (uncredited) as Jack Black's father in the 2006 film Tenacious D in The Pick of Destiny, providing vocals on the film's opening song "Kickapoo."